wailsapp/wails/mkdocs-website/docs/development/status.md

 Status of features in v3.

+!!! note

-This list is a mixture of public and internal API support.
+        This list is a mixture of public and internal API support.<br/>
-Incomplete - please add as you see fit.
+        It is not complete and probably not up to date.

 ## Known Issues